Dulles High School (Sugar Land, Texas)

-Dulles was named a National Blue Ribbon School in 1984–85.

 History

 Circa the 1950s, the Kempner brothers rejected the idea of a new Sugar Land high school being named after them because they believed that students would prefer to have their school named after figures from previous wars who won honors and/or athletes; this was despite the fact that officials from the Texas educational agency had approved the naming, initially proposed by Sugar Land citizens.
 It is named after the eponymous John Foster Dulles, the American Secretary of State and diplomat who died the year the high school opened.